GLAM-Workbench/trove-newspaper-harvester/README.md

 # Trove Newspaper Harvester

 Jupyter notebooks that use the Trove Harvester to download large quantities of digitised newspaper articles from Trove.
-There's also a few examples of how you can analyse and explore the harvested data
+There's also a few examples of how you can analyse and explore the harvested data.

 Run the notebooks in this repository live on MyBinder — just click the button (it might take a little while to load).